 Sometimes if their extreme weakness or acquired paralysis of the levator (lifting eyelid muscle) then a frontalis suspension is needed usually with a suture method connecting the frontalis muscle under the skin to the tarsus along the upper eyelid margin.

 How Much Does Ptosis Surgery Cost?

 Insurance may cover ptosis surgery, but very strict photographic, severe visual symptom issues, and visual field criteria must be met.
-The cosmetic cost range varies from $1800 to $3300 depending upon it if is needed unilaterally or bilaterally in isolation to other surgical eyelid procedures.
+The cosmetic cost range varies depending upon it if is needed unilaterally or bilaterally in isolation to other surgical eyelid procedures.
 It is often and best performed in conjunction with other cosmetic eyelid surgery.

 What is Healing Like From Eyelid Ptosis Surgery?

 Best results can rarely take a few months for the final result, but more often the success is seen within a few days to a few weeks depending upon swelling.
 You will usually only experience minimal discomfort.
 Bruising and swelling is reduced by the use of LidLift goggles uniquely designed and first brought to Colorado by Dr. Burroughs.
 The Springs Aesthetics medical spa that Dr. Burroughs is the medical director for can complement the results, and speed healing by offering treatments to speed swelling and bruising resolution.

 Is Eyelid Ptosis Surgery Safe?